yourik1/Tarefas-do-dia/README.md

 ## :memo: Licença

-Esse projetogabr18 está sob a licença MIT.
+Esse projeto está sob a licença MIT.

 ---